-Five or more churches within such boundary lines as the General Conference may establish.
-A conference's highest governing body, called the annual conference, consists of the bishop, conference ministers, and lay delegates elected by conference churches.
-A national conference consists of all United Brethren churches within a single country.
+Five or more churches within such regional boundary lines as the General Conference may establish.
+A conference's highest governing body, called the annual conference, consists of the bishop, conference ministers, and lay delegates elected by the conference churches.

-8. Church of the United Brethren in Christ
+9. Church of the United Brethren in Christ